xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges31.md

-Incompatible changes in ArangoDB 3.1
+Incompatible changes in AvocadoDB 3.1
 ====================================

-It is recommended to check the following list of incompatible changes **before** upgrading to ArangoDB 3.1, and adjust any client programs if necessary.
+It is recommended to check the following list of incompatible changes **before** upgrading to AvocadoDB 3.1, and adjust any client programs if necessary.

 Communication Layer
 -------------------